 UDI/Devices Data sets

-- The relevant updated documentation is available at the EUDAMED Information Centre
+- The relevant updated documentation, including User Guides and Technical documentation is available at the EUDAMED Information Centre

 The UDI helpdesk provides support to economic operators in the implementation of the obligations and requirements introduced by the new UDI system, including UDI assignment, labelling and registration of devices.